viljami/ruuvi-home-lite/AI_CODING_GUIDELINES.md

 ### Starting a new Project

 1. **Define Scope**: Clearly define project goals and requirements
-2. **Plan Architecture**: Design modular architecture with clear interfaces
+2. **Plan Architecture**: Design modular architecture with clear interfaces and Domain Driven Design

 - use libraries to share types between services and clients, applications and servers - never define twice!